 While this process helps to clean the water, it can also dissolve and carry very small amounts of material into the reservoir.
 Minerals from soil and rock do not typically cause problems in the water.
 But, water can also transport contaminants from human and animal activity.
 These can include bacteria, viruses, and fertilizers - some of which can cause illness.
 The test data in this report show that these contaminants are not a problem in your reservoirs' watersheds.

 The Department of Environmental Protection (DEP) has prepared a Source Water Assessment Program report for the Quabbin and Wachusett Reservoirs.
 The DEP report commends DCR and MWRA on the existing source protection plans, and states that our “watershed protection programs are very successful and greatly reduce the actual risk of contamination.”
-The report recommends that we maintain present watershed plans and continue to work with residents, farmers, and other interested parties to maintain the pristine watershed areas.
-Your water also comes from local supplies that have separate reports.
+The report recommends that we maintain present watershed plans and continue to work with the residents, farmers, and other interested parties to maintain the pristine watershed areas.

 Map of the MWRA Water System